keylime/keylime/auto-ipsec/libreswan/README.md

 local_action_crashsa
 ```

 The first action updates the CRL stored locally.
-The second action will update the CRL in the NSS database and then force a rekey with any agents communicating with the revoked server.
+The second action will update the CRL in the NSS database and then force a rekey with any machines communicating with the revoked server.
 It will match the certificate by its x509 distinguished name.
-Within a second or two, all agents in the network should stop communicating with the revoked host.
+Within a second or two, all machines in the network should stop communicating with the revoked machine.

 ## IPsec Configuration